MajeedMirza/HAMS/Server/README.md

 npm install
 ```

-The main server file which launches the project is called [server.js](https://github.com/MajeedMirza/HAMS/blob/master/Server/server.js).

 To start the server use this command in the terminal:
 ```
 node server.js
 ```

-Go to [http://localhost:3001](http://localhost:3001) in your browser to view the current web frontend of the project.
+Go to [http://localhost:3001](http://localhost:3001) in your browser to confirm that the HAMS Server is up and running.

+## Testing
+To run tests change the TEST variable to true in [config.json](config/config.json).